 |Variety||Caturra & Catuai|

-Cerro Verde is one of the many lots we purchase from Hacienda Santa Rosa; Buena Esperanza is the flagship premium microlot, along with Pena Blanca (the base component of our Clockwork espresso).
+Cerro Verde is one of the many lots we purchase from Hacienda Santa Rosa; Buena Esperanza is the flagship premium microlot, along with Pena Blanca.
 Cerro Verde is grown in between those two lots, right around 5000 feet above sea level.

 The farm has a unique terroir, in a mountainous region of northwest Guatemala just a stones throw from Mexico.
 The soil is rich in chalky white limestone, which helps moderate soil pH (highly acidic soils can cause complications for plant fertilization).
 The weather is impacted by warmer winds coming down from Mexico, but that impact is moderated by the heavy use of indigenous shade trees (mostly Inga, a tree common in Central and South America) and preserved land interspersed throughout the farm, serving dual purpose as wildlife corridors/sanctuary and to moderate the climate.